Skip to content

 Retrieves the current state of the finite state machine.

-func (b *Blockchain) WaitForFSMtoTransitionToGivenState(_ context.Context, targetState blockchain_api.FSMStateType) error
+func (b *Blockchain) WaitForFSMtoTransitionToGivenState(ctx context.Context, targetState blockchain_api.FSMStateType) error

-Waits for the FSM to transition to a given state.
+Waits for the FSM to transition from the IDLE state.

 SendFSMEvent